 FNLO has become a popular on-campus service project and has received national publicity through the Weather Channel and the Big Ten Network.
 The Council of Sustainable Leaders welcomes student organizations and other groups affiliated with the university to sign up and participate in the service project.

-History In 2006, student leaders from the Council of LionHearts created a simple and highly effective volunteer program known as Friday Night Lights Out (FNLO).
-The idea of turning off classroom lights each week was discussed at a meeting of the Council of LionHearts, a group consisting of leaders of the major student service organizations on campus.
+History In 2006, the idea of turning off classroom lights each week was discussed at a meeting of the Council of LionHearts, a group consisting of leaders of the major student service organizations on campus.
+The Council of LionHearts created a simple and highly effective volunteer program known as Friday Night Lights Out (FNLO).

 The idea to create the Friday Night Lights Out program at Penn State was conceived of and developed in December 2005 by Emily Hoberg, the service vice president of the service fraternity Alpha Phi Omega.
 Emily’s idea was inspired by an employee in the Office of Physical Plant who mentioned that he liked to walk around campus during his lunch hour to turn off a few classroom lights.
 The project was first fully developed when the Council of LionHearts was co-advised by graduate assistant Lisa Niescierenko and Dr. Philip Burlingame, The Associate Vice President for Student Affairs.
 Subsequent graduate assistants who co-advised the Council and oversaw the logisitics of Friday Night Lights Out included Dawn Snyder, Mariyah Salem, Rachel Russell, Kate Curley and Amy-Leah Joaquim — all were graduate students from Penn State’s master’s program in higher education (student affairs emphasis).
 The ultimate goal of the project is to educate students about the importance of energy conservation through the simple notion of turning off lights when they leave a room.